requirejs/element/README.md

 Updates to do:

 * element is needed because need outside ID for the tag ID, not the module's actual ID (packages issue)
-* only depends on a prototype.template() function now.
-* creates an _element property to hold selectors and multiplexed function listeners.
+* creates an _element property to hold selectors and multiplexed lifeCycle event listeners.
 But only functions, no getters/setters.
+* mixins that are arrays are traversed for nested mixins.

+* template depends on element, it uses 'element!' in deps name, and it uses element for the document.register() functionality.
 * selectors: are only remembered once, on init.

-* template depends on element, it uses 'element!' in deps name, and it uses element for the document.register() functionality.

 ## Spec questions

 * If document.register in browser, when parsing HTML, need to wait for async load of things before starting.
 A "delay parsing" api, that then is called later to continue?
 Would allow for img/ Using template tag, but requires special knowledge.

 * Need to manually do the setPropFromAttr after creation, but should that happen automatically?
-Same with attibuteChagnedCallback.
+Same with attibuteChangedCallback.

 * :unresolved matches selectors that have not been upgraded, for FOUC handling, but also, could poll until no others for load event?